-Pre- or Co-requisites: ECCE 1103 - Child Growth and Development
+• Pre- or Co-requisites: ECCE 1103 - Child Growth and Development

-ECCE 2116 Math and
+ECCE 2116 Math and Science (3)

-Science (3)

 Presents the process of introducing math and science concepts to young children.
 Includes planning and implementation of developmentally appropriate activities and development of math and science materials, media and methods.
-Topics include inquiry approach to learning; cognitive stages and developmental processes in developing math and science concepts with children birth to five; cognitive stages and developmental processes in developing math and science concepts with children in kindergarten and primary grades; planning math and science activities; and development of math and science materials, media and methods.
+Topics include inquiry approach to learning; cognitive stages and developmental processes in developing math and science concepts with children birth to five; cognitive stages and developmental processes in developing math and science activities; and development of math and kindergarten and primary grades; planning math and science activities; and development of math and science materials, media and methods.

-Pre-requisites: ECCE 1103 - Child Growth and Development Pre- or Co-requisites: All required
+- Pre-requisites: ECCE 1103 Child Growth and Development

+- Pre- or Co-requisites: All required

-ECCE 1113 - Creative Activities for Children ECCE 2115 - Language and Literacy
+- ECCE 1113 Creative Activities for Children

+- ECCE 2115 Language and Literacy
-ECCE

-2201 Exceptionalities
+ECCE 2201 Exceptionalities (3)